 Full engagement workflow for white-label CAM audit partners

-The biggest obstacle to adding CAM audit as an offering is not the analysis.
+The biggest hurdle to adding CAM audit is not the analysis.
 It is not the software.
-It is the absence of a documented workflow that makes the engagement reproducible and manageable for staff who are not CRE specialists.
-I built CAMAudit because the detection problem was solvable with software, but the workflow problem required a structured process.
-This guide documents every phase of a white-label CAM audit engagement from client qualification through dispute support scope, with time estimates, tools, and common blockers at each step.
+It is the lack of a documented workflow.
+Without one, the engagement is hard to repeat and hard to manage for staff who are not CRE specialists.
+I built CAMAudit because software solves the detection problem.
+But the workflow problem needs a clear process.
+This guide walks through every phase of a white-label CAM audit engagement.
+It runs from client qualification through dispute support.
+Each step lists time estimates, tools, and common blockers.

 CAM Reconciliation Statement: An annual document issued by the landlord that compares the tenant's estimated CAM payments against the landlord's actual CAM expenses for the lease year.
 If actual expenses exceed estimates, the tenant owes a true-up payment.
 If estimates exceeded actuals, the tenant receives a credit.
 The reconciliation statement is the primary input document for a CAM audit.